 Industrial motors touch many industries, including gas and oil, mining, agriculture and agribusiness, water and wastewater, pulp and paper, aerospace, food and beverage, military and defense, material handling and transportation, and utilities.

 Industrial motors come in a wide range of horsepower, base speeds, voltage ratings, variable speed range and motor efficiency.
-Industrial motors vary in enclosure types, insulation systems, frame construction, encoder capabilities, or lack thereof, and the environments in which they can be used.
+They also vary in enclosure types, insulation systems, frame construction, encoder capabilities, or lack thereof, and the environments in which they can be used.

 - DC motors, however, do have several disadvantages.
 One of the disadvantages of brush DC motors is the fact that they need brushes to connect to the rotor winding.
 In addition to the added cost, brushes wear quickly, especially in low-pressure environments.
 DC motors thus cannot be used on aircrafts.
 Also, if its working environment contains explosive materials, sparks from the brushes could prompt an explosion.
 However, many manufacturers make brushless DC motors to remedy some of these issues.
-They work well as industrial motors for conveyors, elevators, extruders, material handling, paper, plastics, rubber, steel and textile applications, automobile, aircraft, portable electronics and all speed control applications.
+They work well as industrial motors for conveyors, elevators, extruders, material handling, paper, plastics, rubber, steel and textile applications, automobile, aircraft, portable electronics, and all speed control applications.

-- Their disadvantages include: expensive speed control, poor positioning control and an inability to operate at low speeds.
-AC motors are found in air conditioners, washers, dryers, industrial machinery, fans, blowers, vacuum cleaners and more.
+- Their disadvantages include expensive speed control, poor positioning control, and an inability to operate at low speeds.
+AC motors are found in air conditioners, washers, dryers, industrial machinery, fans, blowers, and vacuum cleaners.
 In their breadth, the applications of industrial motors are extremely diverse, from industrial pumps to disc drives, and their power sources are extremely diverse as well.
-Their DC power sources include batteries, motor vehicles and rectifiers, while their AC power sources may be power grids, inverters or generators.
+Their DC power sources include batteries, motor vehicles, and rectifiers, while their AC power sources may be power grids, inverters, or generators.